 The GPA is determined by dividing the number of grade points by the number of credits the student has attempted in letter-graded courses at Bethel.
 Courses with the following grades are not included in the GPA calculation: AU, CR, I, IN, IP, N, NR, S, U, W, and WZ.
-When a course is repeated, only the last attempt is used in computing the GPA unless the course is designated as repeatable.
+When a course is repeated, only the last attempt is used in computing the GPA.
+The exception is when course is designated as repeatable, in which case it can be taken for a grade for a prescribed number of times.